scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation: The Hyperspace game will start with a cutscene depicting the pod descending from the space craft and entering hyperspace.
 This cut scene will only be played once.
 ![Hyperspace Cut Scene](https://i.imgur.com/nDOovDA.jpg)

-- Implementation: The Hyperspace game will consist of
+- Implementation: The Hyperspace game will consist of a cargo pod navigating through a series of hyperspace rings
 ![Hyperspace Game Mock Up](https://i.imgur.com/oHnaBpF.jpg)

 - Implementation: The console monitor will display a map of the hyperspace maze